Middlesex County, New Jersey

 Train the team around the new workflow

-Show where AI helps, where review is still required, and how the process should run once it is live.
+Show where AI can help, where review is still required, and how the process should run once it is live.

 Use turnaround time, open items, reminder follow-through, or reporting quality to decide whether the change worked.